gnois/losty/README.md

 Credits
 -------
-This project has stolen ideas and codes from respectable projects such as Lapis, Mashape router, lua-resty-* from Bungle, and helpful examples from OpenResty and around the web.
+This project has stolen ideas and codes from respectable projects such as Lapis, Kong router, lua-resty-* from Bungle, and helpful examples from OpenResty and around the web.
 Of course it wouldn't exist without the magnificent OpenResty in the first place.